fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v9.1.567, 08 Jul 2025):**
+- IDWriteColorGlyphRunEnumerator had its GetCurrentRun method named GetCurrentRun1, which would be confusing when IDWriteColorGlyphRunEnumerator1 was just GetCurrentRun.
+They're both GetCurrentRun now as they are in SDK.
+- (Bug fix) IFileOperationProgressSink::PostNewItem missing argument.

 **Update (v9.1.566, 02 Jul 2025):**
 - Added coclasses for ListView subitem controls (using their common CLSID-derived names,